seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 ## Promises

+To understand the idea behind promises we need an example from a daily life.
+Imagine that you are in McDonald's and you want to make an order.
+You pay some money for it thus you start a transaction.
+In a response to this transaction, you expect to get a hamburger and French fries.
+But the cashier doesn't return you the food.
+Instead, you receive a receipt with an order number on it.
+Consider this receipt as *a promise* for the future order.
+Now you can get this receipt and start thinking about your tasty hamburger and French fries.
+You don't have them yet so you stand and wait until your order is done.
+Once its number appears on the screen you exchange your receipt for your order.
+That is a promise:

+>*a placeholder for a future value.*

 Promise is a representation of a future value, a time-independent container that we wrap around a value.
 It doesn't matter if the value is here or not.
 We continue to reason about the value the same way, regardless of whether it's here or not.
 Imagine that we have three concurrent HTTP requests running *"in parallel"*, so they will complete at the same time frame.
 But we want in some way to coordinate the responses.
 For example, we want to print these responses as soon as they come back but with one small constraint: don't print the second response until we receive the first one.
 I mean that if `$promise1` resolves we print it.
 But if `$promise2` comes back first, we don't print it yet, because `$promise1` hasn't come back.
 Consider it as we try to adapt these concurrent calls so they will look more performant to the user.

 Well, how do we handle this task with promises?
 First of all, we need a function that returns a promise.
 We can collect three promises, and then we can compose them together.
 Here is some dummy code for it: